honza/CoffeeTodo/docs/part_2.rst

 Compilation
 -----------

-In order to compile your CoffeeScript files, to JavaScript, you will use the ``coffee`` utility.
+In order to compile your CoffeeScript files to JavaScript, you will use the ``coffee`` utility.
 To compile a ``test.coffee`` to ``test.js``, you run:

 ::